 This phase is all about discovery and building your case.
 It sounds obvious but adopting new software without proper research and qualification can be extremely costly and disruptive.
 Take time to analyse the needs of your organisation with the intention to drive positive, meaningful, and measurable change.

-Getting to grips with how your organisation works in its entirety today is the first step in finding solutions to the digital challenges you face and how this might improve in the future.
-Begin with an audit and discover exactly what software applications are currently being used to manage your volunteers and data.
-Get under the skin of the process behind each major element of the volunteer journey.
+Getting to grips with how an organisation works in its entirety is the first step in finding solutions to the digital challenges you may face, and how you might improve these in the future.
+Begin with an audit and discover exactly what software applications are currently being used to manage your supporters, volunteers and other data.
+Get under the skin of the process behind each major element of the volunteer journey and beyond.

 For organisations that have not yet consolidated their digital needs, it is common to find different teams inventing their own solutions to simplify their requirements.
 Whilst this may work on a local basis, wider collaboration and data gathering can be hugely hindered.
 Working across different software products can also raise questions about their suitability.
 For example, can you guarantee that it provides the level of security expected to store your data or are there multiple teams paying subscriptions to various apps across the organisation?

 Next, really understand what you need from volunteer management software and what it is there to serve.
-Are you looking for a GDPR compliant data storage solution?
-A more cohesive and comprehensive volunteer journey?
+Are you looking for a GDPR compliant volunteer management solution or CRM?
+A more comprehensive and consistent volunteer journey?
 Better engagement and collaboration between volunteering teams?
 Possibly all of the above, so have some clear objectives and stick firmly to them.
 This not only holds the digital lead to account, but gives other stakeholders clarity, so everyone remains on the same page.

-Define, discuss and compile your list of requirements together with the problems you are trying to solve.
+Define, discuss and compile your list of requirements together with the problems you are trying to solve – what are your pain points?
 You may want to consult with other senior leaders and consider how changing the current systems will impact users, for example, staff, volunteers, or other external contributors.
 You may even consider looking ahead at this point…what does the future volunteer look like for your organisation?
 After all, these are the people you will eventually want to attract.

 - How can this volunteer management software simplify or improve current process?